-Treatment overview for skin cancer
+Treatment overview for non-melanoma skin cancer

 About treatment for skin cancer

-The treatment you have depends on:
+The treatment you are offered for non-melanoma skin cancer depends on:

-• the type of skin cancer
+• the size of the skin cancer

-• where it is on your body
+• where it is on the body

 • the biopsy results